brianary/scripts/README.md

 - **[Get-ContentSecurityPolicy.ps1](Get-ContentSecurityPolicy.ps1)**: Returns the content security policy at from the given URL.
 - **[Get-Dns.ps1](Get-Dns.ps1)**: Looks up DNS info, given a hostname or address.
 - **[Get-EnumValues.ps1](Get-EnumValues.ps1)**: Returns the possible values of the specified enumeration.
-- **[Get-FileContentsInfo.ps1](Get-FileContentsInfo.ps1)**: Returns whether the file is binary or text, and what encoding, line endings, and indents text files contain.
+- :up: **[Get-FileContentsInfo.ps1](Get-FileContentsInfo.ps1)**: Returns whether the file is binary or text, and what encoding, line endings, and indents text files contain.
 - **[Get-FileEncoding.ps1](Get-FileEncoding.ps1)**: Returns the encoding for a given file, suitable for passing to encoding parameters.
 - **[Get-FileIndentCharacter.ps1](Get-FileIndentCharacter.ps1)**: Determines the indent characters used in a text file.
 - **[Get-FileLineEndings.ps1](Get-FileLineEndings.ps1)**: Determines a file's line endings.